Make-School-Courses/FEW-1.1-Web-Foundations/14 - Wrap up/README.md

-# Lesson Title
+# Wrap up

-HTML is the structural foundation for all web applications.

-There are a few rules to writing good HTML.
+HTML, CSS, and JavaScript represent a sophisticated separation of concerns.
+The tools are unique to a platform used by almost everyone on a daily basis.

 ## Learning Objectives/Competencies

-1. Identify tags, elements, and attributes
+1. Identify the separations of concerns in web development
-1. Define tags, elements, and attributes
+1. Define use cases for HTML, CSS, and JavaScript
-1. Write quality semantic HTML
+1.

 ## Initial Exercise

-- Think pair share: "what is html" where have you seen it before.
+-

 ## Overview/TT I